- What is additional living expenses coverage?

 Other examples of covered perils that might create damage that causes ALE coverage to kick in include:

-Home insurance policies typically include up to 12 months of additional living expenses, but some offer up to 24 months as either part of the policy or as a purchase option, Walker says.
+Walker says that while home insurance policies typically include up to 12 months of additional living expenses, some offer up to 24 months as either part of the policy or as a purchase option.

 Longer coverage can be valuable in some situations.
 "If you live in a high-risk wildfire or catastrophe area, it's important to consider it may take a longer amount of time to repair or rebuild your home after a disaster," Walker says.

-Under each of these general headings would be individual expenses.
-For example, under the "Utilities" heading, you might include individual entries for everything from gas and water to internet and cable TV costs.
+Individual expenses would be listed under each of these general categories.
+For example, under the "utilities" category, you might include individual entries for everything from gas and water to internet and cable TV costs.

-You would note both the cost incurred and how much additional expense you incurred for each.
+You would note the cost and the additional expense you incurred for each.
+And, remember that ALE doens’t cover your already existing regular expenses, so you need to subtract that amount.

 How does an additional living expenses cash advance work?